Temple, Texas: Geography

 Temple is situated within a relatively short drive of most of the major cities of Texas: 124 mi north to Fort Worth, 130 mi north-northeast to Dallas, 65 mi southwest to Austin, 147 mi southwest to San Antonio, and 168 mi southeast to Houston.
-The city is located right on Interstate 35 running alongside the Balcones Fault with very mixed geography.
+The city is located right on Interstate 35, running alongside the Balcones Fault with very varied geography.
 Towards the east lies the Blackland Prairie region (a rich farming area), and towards the west, the terrain rises with low, rolling, limestone-layered hills at the northeastern tip of the Texas Hill Country.